waynewu6250/ASRwL2R-new/README.md

-# A LEARNING-TO-RANK APPROACH TO ASR RESCORING
+# Learning to rank with BERT-based confidence models in ASR rescoring
-ICASSP 2022 paper
+Interspeech 2022 paper

-Open source codes of the learning-to-rank based ASR rescoring on librispeech scores generated from ESPNet.
+Open source codes of the learning-to-rank based ASR rescoring on librispeech decoding scores generated from First-pass ESPNet.

 # 1. Quick set-up